What is underpinning a house?

-Normally, underpinning is required when the structure of a property moves (subsidence) and the foundations need to be repaired.
+Normally, underpinning is required when the structure of a property moves (subsidence), and the foundations need to be repaired.
 The soil beneath the existing foundation is excavated and replaced with new materials to repair the structure of the property.

-Does your property need underpinning?
+Does my house need underpinning?

 Subsidence occurs when the supporting soil within the foundation moves away from the structure, taking away its support.
 This causes the structure to move, and although there are many reasons for why this happens, many are a result of either physical problems with the property itself or issues with the ground and the foundations.